Passport Facts for Kids | Kids World Travel Guide | Last updated: 22 May 2020

 In general, one cannot wear any uniform on a passport picture.
 Wearing hats, caps, sunglasses and hair that covers part of your face are not allowed.
 Check with your country's requirements for passport photos.
 Below are the UK passport photo requirements.

 13. Australia has the most expensive passports in the world.
-In 2020, the passport fee for the ten-year-travel document is a whopping A$298!
-The Australian passport fee is thus almost three times higher than the fee of an U.S. passport!
+In 2022, the passport fee for the ten-year-travel document is a whopping A$308!
+The Australian passport fee is thus almost three times higher than the fee of an U.S. passport which costs US$130 in 2022!

 14. Citizens of the Vatican state in Italy (the smallest country in the world!) have their own country's passports, but there are no immigration control or border posts around the Vatican as the state is located inside the city of Rome in Italy.